Check out the pages on the dropdown menu from this tab to help you with:

 My Library Account

-In the library catalog, the location of the list of resources you have checked out from the library system.
-Click on the button on the blue navigation bar at the top of most InfoKat pages:
+In InfoKat Discovery, the location of the list of resources you have checked out from the library system.
+Go to My Account.

-Use your last name and barcode from your student ID or library card (or your social security number) to logon to your account.
+Use your last name and barcode from your student ID or library card to logon to your account.
 You can renew borrowed materials through your library account and make requests, etc.

 A computer-accessible database that lists the holdings of a library collection.
-UK Libraries catalog is called InfoKat.
+UK Libraries catalog is included in InfoKat Discovery.

 A library shelving system which allows users access to the books in the stacks.
 Users are free to browse the selection and select the books they wish to use without involving library personnel.